Who's Who in Musicals:

 b.
 July 29, 1933 (Liverpool)

 This spirited British performer originated the role of "Polly" in The Boyfriend (1954), introducing the title tune and "I Could Be Happy With You."
 She toured the US as "Liza" in My Fair Lady (1957), then took over the same role in the long-running London production two years later.
 Rogers continued to perform successfully on both sides of the Atlantic, starring in the first West End production of She Loves Me (1964), the American tour of Half a Sixpence (1966), the replacement cast of Broadway's Walking Happy (1966), and the original West End cast of I Do, I Do and an all-star London revival of No, No, Nanette (1976).
 She later toured the US in Camelot and 42nd Street.
+She appeared in a gala New York concert staging of Busker Alley (2005).

 (b.
 Leo Rosenstein)